kevin0x90/dkb-online-cashback-reminder/README.md

 No tracking and just minimal access rights save your privacy.

 # Feel free to contribute and/or provide feedback
-The following additions / features are planned at the moment:

-- Add unit tests
-- Add german language support

 The extension is available in the [chrome app store](https://chrome.google.com/webstore/detail/online-cashback-reminder/kahbbcgmohmgphpepdpdnloicojmpedc "chrome app store").